 Chloe left her native Australia 12 years ago and arrived in East Africa to work at The School of St Jude in Tanzania, which transpired into a self-drive overland journey across the African continent and the founding of her first social venture, 3 Peaks 3 Weeks Africa, which evolved into Peaks Foundation, a USA registered non-profit that organised mountainbased expeditions for women to raise funds to support female-focused initiatives.
 Peaks Foundation merged with USA non-profit No Barriers to create No Barriers Women in October 2015.

 In 2014 she founded SisuGirls with the aim of closing the confidence gap for girls through sport and adventure.
 Chloe has climbed many of the worlds most beautiful mountains including Mont Blanc, Mount Kilimanjaro and Mount Meru.
 Chloe is a published children's book author, Young Australian of the Year in the UK, and a Cordes Fellow.
-She has lived in six different countries and now calls Singapore home.
+She has lived in six different countries.

 A spur-of-the moment decision to move to Bangkok brought Liz to Asia in 2003.
 Thirteen years and three countries later, she's very much at home in the region and now lives in Hong Kong.